DataDog/documentation/content/en/monitors/incident_management.md

 In the Datadog paradigm, any of the following are appropriate situations for declaring an incident:

-* Something is happening that will affect customers.
+* Something is happening that will affect customers or impact services.
 * Something is happening that you need help with.
 * You are unsure whether you should call an incident.
+Notify other people and increase severity appropriately.

 ## Usage